 - Contact your loan holder to discuss possible options if you are having trouble making loan payments.

 - Set up auto-payments for your student loans.

 - Request a different repayment plan if needed.

 - Notify your loan holder of any changes to my address, phone number, name, or enrollment status.

 All student financial aid applicants, who complete the FAFSA and are eligible, will be awarded student loan funds:

 - Sophomore students, who have completed at least 30 credit hours and are registered in an eligible program, will be awarded $6500.

 All loans are disbursed in two disbursements per semester.

 - To apply for student loan funds, you must complete the FAFSA and submit all the documentation requested by the Student Financial Aid Office.

 - To receive loan money you must sign the HCC Award Notification, printed from WebAdvisor, and return it to the Student Financial Aid Office.
 The award notification will be available on WebAdvisor once your loan has been processed.

 - If you have not had a previous Direct Student Loan you must complete the entrance counseling and the MPN at www.studentloans.gov.
-You will need your FAFSA PIN (Personal Identification Number) to complete this process.
+You will need your FSA ID to complete this process.

 - Answer the following questions accurately.
-If answers are inaccurate, your request for additional loan money will be denied.
 Remember to contact the Student Financial Aid Office at email@example.com if you need help.